We’re passionate about …

 Get connected directly with a newly arrived family so you can help them navigate life in the US and find the resources they need to thrive.
 Learn more about the program here.

-Emergency Assistance Program
+• Emergency Assistance Program

 Newcomers often arrive having depleted all financial resources during many months or years spent waiting to be allowed to resettled in the US.
-They need food, clothes, hygiene products and help with transportation.
+They need food, clothes, hygiene products, and help with transportation.

 You can help welcome our new neighbors by making a purchase of highly requested items from IROC’s Amazon wishlist!
 All purchases will be delivered directly to families in need.

-Free Youth Summer Camp
+• Free Youth Camp

-If you are interested in volunteering for the summer camp, or if you would like more information, contact us here.
+If you are interested in volunteering for the camp, or if you would like more information, contact us here.

 Being a new mom is tough.
 Being a new mom in a new country is even tougher!
 We want to ensure everyone has a has a chance for a strong start, so we’re supporting new and expecting moms with essential items and support.

-Project Turquoise Youth Committee
+• Project Turquoise Youth Committee

 The Mission of the Project Turquoise Youth Committee is to raise awareness and empathy for refugees within the high school community in the Washington DC metropolitan area.
-The youth will organize and engage in events that support an environment of empathy, giving and service to humanity. if you would like more information about its activities, contact us here
+The youth will organize and engage in events that support an environment of empathy, giving and service to humanity. if you would like more information about its activities, contact us here.

-For more information about our New Neighbor program please download our program overview
+For more information about our New Neighbor Program please download our program overview.